Lima Memorial Health System Logo

 • Ankylosing spondylitis -- a form of arthritis that mostly affects the bones and joints in the spine

-• Bronchiectasis -- disease in which the large airways in the lungs are damaged by chronic infection
+• Bronchiectasis -- a disease in which the large airways in the lungs are damaged by chronic infection

-• Chronic osteomyelitis -- bone infection
+• Chronic osteomyelitis -- a long-standing bone infection

 • Cystic fibrosis -- a genetic disease that causes thick, sticky mucus to build up in the lungs, digestive tract, and other areas of the body, leading to chronic infection of the lungs

-• Familial Mediterranean fever -- inherited disorder of repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints
+• Familial Mediterranean fever -- an inherited disorder of repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints

 • Gout